unimpeded: A Public Grid of Nested Sampling Chains for Cosmological Model Comparison and Tension Analysis: Results

 The suite of five statistics provides a far more nuanced picture than the $p$-value alone, revealing crucial differences in the nature of these tensions.
-The rankings of the most problematic dataset pairs are broadly consistent across the $p$-value, Information Ratio (\Cref{fig:tension_I}), and Suspiciousness (\Cref{fig:tension_logS}) heatmaps.
-For example, DES vs Planck and SH0ES vs Planck comparisons populate the top rows of all three, showing highly negative values for $\log I$ and $\log S$ (e.g., for DES vs Planck in $\Lambda$CDM, $\log I = -3.36$ and $\log S = -4.67$), confirming a genuine conflict between their likelihoods and minimal posterior overlap.
+The rankings of the most problematic dataset pairs are broadly consistent across the $p$-value and Suspiciousness (\Cref{fig:tension_logS}) heatmaps.
+For example, DES vs Planck and SH0ES vs Planck comparisons populate the top rows of both, showing highly negative values for $\log S$ (e.g., for DES vs Planck in $\Lambda$CDM, $\log S = -4.51{\scriptstyle\pm0.15}$), confirming a genuine conflict between their likelihoods.
+These same pairs also exhibit high positive values of $Q$ in the Information Ratio heatmap (\Cref{fig:tension_I}; e.g., $Q = 8.48{\scriptstyle\pm0.31}$ for DES vs Planck in $\Lambda$CDM), reflecting the strong individual constraining power of these datasets, which places them near the bottom of the ascending-sorted $Q$ ranking rather than at the top.
 However, a stark disagreement emerges when comparing these to the $R$ statistic (\Cref{fig:tension_logR}).
-For SH0ES vs Planck, while $\log S$ is strongly negative ($-4.19$ in $\Lambda$CDM), $\log R$ is positive ($+1.19$), indicating concordance.
+For SH0ES vs Planck, while $\log S$ is strongly negative ($-4.44{\scriptstyle\pm0.12}$ in $\Lambda$CDM), $\log R$ is positive ($+1.74{\scriptstyle\pm0.29}$), indicating concordance.
 This discrepancy arises because the Suspiciousness is prior-independent, whereas the $R$ statistic is not.
 The positive $\log R$ signifies that despite the likelihood conflict, the combined posterior is still substantially more constraining than the prior, a common feature in high-dimensional parameter spaces.
 This highlights the value of using the prior-independent Suspiciousness to isolate direct data conflict.